mitexleo/fediroma/docs/configuration/cheatsheet.md

 The key `primary` refers to the frontend that will be served by default for general requests.
 The key `admin` refers to the frontend that will be served at the `/pleroma/admin` path.

-If you don't set anything here, the bundled frontends will be used.
+If you don't set anything here, you will not have _any_ frontend at all.

 Example: